godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Destructor
 ^^^^^^^^^^

-This is the opposite to Constructor, it allows to separate any basic type (ie, Vector3) into it's sub-elements.
+This is the opposite to Constructor, it allows to separate any basic type (ie, Vector3) into its sub-elements.

 .. image:: /img/visual_script45.png